fholgado/homebridge-simplisafe-security-system/README.md

 # homebridge-simplisafe

-This project allows you to control your SimpliSafe alarm system with the iOS 10 Home app as well as through Siri.
+This project is a [Homebridge](https://github.com/nfarina/homebridge) pluging that allows you to control your SimpliSafe alarm system with the iOS 10 Home app as well as through Siri.
 This project uses the [SimpliSafe node.js wrapper](https://github.com/searls/simplisafe) made by [@searls](https://github.com/searls).

 ## Installation
     npm install -g homebridge-simplisafe